sfcheung/rstylesf/README.md

 Adapted for my own situation, such as the devices I usually use, the screen size, the packages I usually use, and my not-so-good memory.
-If possible, I try not to have a style that relies on packages not in the standard library, that is, packages not installed along with R. When I decide whether to adopt style, my only concern is whether it is good for me.
+If possible, I try not to have a style that relies on packages not in the standard library, that is, packages not installed along with R. When I decide whether to adopt a style, my only concern is whether it is good for me.

 # General Principles